 “Although there is no direct evidence at this time to suggest that using zinc lozenges can prevent or treat COVID-19 in people, zinc does have antiviral properties and was shown in a laboratory study to inhibit the replication of coronaviruses in cells,” he said.

-Tavel recommends taking Cold-Eeze lozenges, an over-the-counter drug containing zinc gluconate, several times a day for upper-respiratory symptoms.
+Tavel recommends taking Cold-Eeze lozenges, an OTC medication containing zinc gluconate, several times a day for upper respiratory symptoms.

 “Since there is little harm in such a strategy, it may be worth a try,” he said.